sal55/langs/mfeatures.md

     X.minvalue
     X.maxvalue

 will yield the smallest and largest values possible.
-(Next version, where a 'range' (see below) is an actual type, then I may introduce T.bounds to mean 'T.minvalue..T.maxvalue.)
+(Next version, where a 'range' (see below) is an actual type, then I may introduce T.bounds to mean 'T.minvalue..T.maxvalue'.)

 For the fixed size of a type or expression: